goemaereg/goemaereg/README.md

 - 👋 Hi, I’m Geert Goemaere.
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and artificial intelligence
-- 🌱 I’m currently following a master data science and artificial intelligence at the university of Antwerp.
+- 🌱 I’m currently pursuing a master data science and artificial intelligence at the university of Antwerp.
 - 📫 How to reach me: https://www.linkedin.com/in/geertgoemaere

 <!---